corda/corda-docs-portal/content/en/docs/corda-os/4.8/tut-two-party-introduction.md

 # Applying contract constraints

-In the previous steps of the [Writing a CorDapp using a template](writing-a-cordapp-using-a-template) tutorial, you built a CorDapp which enabled you to model IOUs on ledger.
+Previously in the  [Writing a CorDapp using a template](writing-a-cordapp-using-a-template) tutorial, you built a CorDapp which let you model IOUs on ledger.

 Your CorDapp was made up of two elements: